Current as of October 2022 | Download print version (in PDF)

 In early 2016, the Ministry of Justice (MoJ) officially announced through Islah Daily that all social organizations that were registered with the MoJ under the 2003 Law on Social Organizations which did not extend their registration licenses under Article 26 of the 2013 Law on Associations, were eliminated from the MoJ registry, thus making their activities unlawful.
 In total, 4,010 associations that were registered under the 2003 Social Organization Law were terminated through this official announcement by the MoJ.

 The NGO Law defines domestic NGOs as those "established to pursue specific objectives" (NGO Law Article 5.2), and NGOs are generally permitted to undertake any lawful, legitimate activities.
 Article 8 of the Law, however, lists prohibited activities and notably includes "[p]articipation in construction projects and contracts."
 Article 8.8 provides an exception to the prohibition: "In exceptional cases, the Minister of Economy may issue special permission at the request of the Chief of the Diplomatic Agency of the donor country."
-This provision is reportedly being implemented, such that several embassies and donor organizations have concluded a memorandum of understanding with the Ministry of Economy in order to allow for participation in construction projects.
+Several embassies and donor organizations have concluded a memorandum of understanding with the Ministry of Economy in order to allow for participation in construction projects.
 Nonetheless, the prohibition has had a definite impact on the many NGOs engaged in community development projects that include a construction component.

 Associations are permitted by law to pursue a wide range of purposes, including material and spiritual goals; professional, corporate, and vocational goals; ethnic, corporate, and regional goals; and a common and determined goal (Law on Associations Article 2).
 Associations may not perform activities that are against the national interest, political activities, or activities that are beyond the scope of their governing statutes (Law on Associations Article 5).